Coronavirus in Athens GA and how it affects your photo sessions.

-One of my vendors is in Italy, so anything coming from there or Seattle will be disinfected and allowed to sit for 5 days (long enough for the virus to die on surfaces) before being delivered to you.
+One of my vendors is in Italy, so anything coming from there or Seattle or New York will be disinfected and allowed to sit for 5 days (long enough for the virus to die on surfaces) before being delivered to you.
 None of these facilities currently has the virus, and they are operating on schedule.

 If I get sick and my house is quarantined, then this will change the delivery or your orders.
 I'll do my best not to lick your orders.